Donald Maclean (spy): Detection

 Maclean's role was discovered when the VENONA decryption was carried out at Arlington Hall, Virginia and Eastcote in London between 1945 and 1951.
 These related to coded messages between New York, Washington and Moscow for which Soviet code clerks had re-used one-time pads.
 The cryptanalysts working as part of the Venona project, discovered that twelve coded cables had been sent, six from New York from June to September 1944 and six from Washington in April 1945, by an agent named Gomer.
 The first cable sent but not the first to be deciphered described a meeting with Sergei on 25 June and Gomer's forthcoming trip to New York where his wife was living with her mother awaiting the birth of a child.
 This was decoded in April 1951.
 A short list of nine men was identified as possible Homers (Gomer is the Russian form of Homer), one of whom was Maclean.

 The second cable on 2–3 August 1944 was a description, but not a transcript, of a message from Churchill to Roosevelt, which Homer claimed to have decrypted.
 It suggested that Churchill was trying to persuade Roosevelt to abandon plans for Operation Anvil, the invasion of Provence, in favour of an attack through Venice and Trieste into Austria.
 This was typical of Churchill's strategic thinking since he was always looking for a flanking move.
 But it was rejected outright by both American and British generals.

-Shortly after the VENONA investigation began, Kim Philby, another member of the Cambridge Five, was assigned to Washington, serving as Britain's CIA-FBI-NSA liaison.
+Shortly after the VENONA investigation began, Kim Philby, another member of the Cambridge Five, was assigned to Washington, serving as Britain's CIA–FBI–NSA liaison.
 He saw the VENONA material, and recognised that Maclean was Homer, which was confirmed by his KGB control.

 Believing that Maclean would confess to MI5, Philby and Guy Burgess decided that Burgess would travel to London, where Maclean was head of the Foreign Office's American desk, to warn him.
 Burgess contrived to receive three speeding tickets in a single day in Virginia.
 The Governor of Virginia complained to the British Ambassador and Burgess went back to London, as planned.

-The Soviets were desperate for Maclean to get out of London, fearful that in his current state he would crack immediately under interrogation.
+The Soviets were desperate for Maclean to get out of London, fearful that in his then state he would crack immediately under interrogation.
 Donald Maclean discussed the possible defection with Melinda Maclean.
 According to Modin, she responded: "They're quite right – go as soon as you can, don't waste a single moment."